 Once someone catches chickenpox, the viral infection usually lasts for a lifetime, with the virus kept in check by the immune system.
 About 1 in 10 adults will experience shingles when the virus re-emerges during a period of stress for the body.

 How is it diagnosed?

 Chickenpox is usually diagnosed from the history and the classic rash.
 Blood tests and tests of the pox themselves can make the diagnosis if there is a question.

 How is it treated?

 Historically, treatment has been aimed at keeping children comfortable while their own bodies fight the illness.
 Aveeno Bath (or other oatmeal baths) in lukewarm water provides a crusty, comforting coating on the skin.
-An oral antihistamine will help to ease the itching, as will topical lotions such as Calamine or Sarna.
+An oral antihistamine will help to ease the itching, as will topical lotions such as Calamine.
 Remember to trim the fingernails short to reduce secondary infections and scarring.

 Safe antiviral medicines have been developed.
 To be effective, they usually must be started within the first 24 hours of the rash.
 For most otherwise healthy children, the benefits of these medicines may not outweigh the costs.

 However, for those with skin conditions (such as eczema or recent sunburn), lung conditions (such as asthma) or those who have recently taken steroids, the antiviral medicines may be very important.
 The same is true for adolescents and for children who must take aspirin on an ongoing basis.

 Some doctors also give antiviral medicines to people in the same household as an infected person if they are not already immune to chickenpox.
 Because of their increased exposure, they would normally experience a more severe case of chickenpox.

 Because chickenpox is airborne and is so contagious before the rash appears, it is difficult to avoid.
 It is even possible to catch chickenpox from someone on a different aisle in the supermarket, who doesn’t even know they have chickenpox!